 2. Narrow areas of intense interest.

 This is a common sign of autism.
-But if you do a Google search for the “signs of autism”, when they mention this sign it’s usually followed by examples such as “memorizes license plates or the TV guide” or “Can list all sub-species of insects in alphabetical order”.
+However, when you research the signs of autism online, whenever they mention this sign, they use really eccentric examples of how this trait manifests, such as “memorizes license plates or the TV guide” or “collects insects and can list all species in alphabetical order.”

 My son’s first “special interest” was Thomas the Train.
 He was two years old.
 What two-year-old boy doesn’t love Thomas the train?
-It didn’t seem like a big deal to me, he was a little boy loving a little boy show.
+It didn’t seem like a big deal to me; he was a little boy who loved a little boy show.

-Although in hindsight, there were red-flags that it was more than a boy loving Thomas.
+However, in hindsight, there were red flags that it was more than a boy-loving Thomas.

-He actually wouldn’t watch anything else on TV but Thomas for over a year.
-We only read Thomas books, he slept with a Thomas blanket, and he wore Thomas pajamas.
-He had over 50 toy characters from the TV show, hundreds of pieces of wooden train track, and a ride on toy Thomas too.
+For over a year, he wouldn’t watch anything else on TV but Thomas.
+We only read Thomas books.
+He slept with a Thomas blanket and wore Thomas pajamas.
+He had over 50 toy characters from the TV show, hundreds of pieces of wooden train tracks, and a ride-on toy, Thomas, too.

 Clearly, there was a bit of Thomas the Train overkill happening at our house, but as a first-time mom, it all seemed fine to me.

-These days he loves all things Pokemon.
-It started when Pokemon Go was released and it’s grown from there.
-We’ve played all the video games, watched all the shows, collect the cards and toys, etc.
+As he got older, his special interests changed.
+For a while, he loved all things Pokemon.
+It started when Pokemon Go was released, and it grew from there.
+We’ve played all the video games, watched all the shows, collected the cards and toys, etc.

 3. Making up his own words

-I can’t tell you why and I can’t tell you where it came from but if you dared use any other word for a windmill in his presence he would actually get angry.
-As he got older he did eventually stop referring to them as undoons and start using the correct terminology.
+I can’t tell you why or where it came from, but if you dared use any other word for a windmill in his presence, he would actually get angry.
+As he got older, he eventually stopped referring to them as “undoons” and started using the correct terminology.

-He does still use made-up words occasionally.
-But now that he’s older he understands that his word isn’t the actual word, so he will use the correct word as well.
+He still occasionally uses made-up words.
+But now that he’s older, he understands that his word isn’t the actual word, so he will use the correct word as well.
+He also calls people by unique names; for example, instead of calling me “mom,” he calls me “motherhood”.

-At school, if he’s using a made-up word, the teacher will ask him to draw a picture of the meaning – to help her understand what he’s saying.
+At school, if he uses a made-up word, the teacher will ask him to draw a picture of its meaning to help her understand what he’s saying.

 This is a moment I remember very clearly from when my son was young.
-One day we were taking a cab to his daycare.
+One day, we were taking a cab to his daycare.
 It was cold and snowy as we waited outside.
-The cab pulled into the driveway and I opened the door to help my son (who was three at the time) into the cab.
+The cab pulled into the driveway, and I opened the door to help my son (who was three at the time) get inside the back seat.

 This is when it happened.

-Although I agreed he didn’t exactly smell nice, to me the smell was mild and tolerable and I just couldn’t believe my child would say something so rude.
+Although I agreed he didn’t exactly smell nice, the smell was mild and tolerable, and, at the time, I just couldn’t believe my child would say something so rude.

-Now, I am more familiar with my son’s sensitivities to smells and I let people know that if a smell bothers him it needs to be taken seriously.
+Now, I am more familiar with my son’s sensitivities to smells, and I let people know that if a smell bothers him to take those sensitivities seriously.
 He can’t stand being around peanut butter, for example.

 Also, there are times when he doesn’t like the smell of supper and will literally not leave his bedroom for the rest of the night, to avoid the odor.